-Even if Pepper Ventresca had the space in her house for both of her children to have their own room, she’d have her little ones share a room anyway.
+Even if Pepper Ventresca had the space in her house for both of her children to have their own room, she’d have her little ones share anyway.
 “There’s a distinct closeness between them,” the Toronto-based mom says of five-year-old Kiryn and three-year-old Kais.
 “They love to be together.
 Just before they go to sleep, they like to tell each other the stories they’re reading.
 It’s wonderful.”
-Indeed, if TLC’s Duggar Family and its brood of 19 children (who used to share just two dorm-like bedrooms) have taught us anything, it’s that room-sharing families can foster a comfortable intimacy amongst siblings.
+Indeed, room-sharing families can foster a comfortable intimacy amongst siblings.
 After all, isn’t that what parents do?
 Share a room to maintain a close, connected relationship with each other?
 So having your children bunk together isn’t a bad idea, especially if you’re looking to build bonds between siblings.
 And in dense, urban areas where space is at a premium, sharing rooms can be quite common.

-In one 2009 Shanghai Xin Hua Hospital study of 4,108 Chinese elementary school children, 21 percent of respondents reported sharing a bed, and 19 percent reported sharing a room.
 “We’re wired for relationships and we want to be with people,” says Alyson Schafer, a Toronto-based psychotherapist and parenting expert.
 “One of the ways we connect is sharing proximity and experiences.
-In a sense, sharinga bedroom is forcing that upon them.”
+In a sense, sharing a bedroom is forcing that upon them.”
 But how best to execute room sharing?
 And what about when your children get older?
 Here are the ins and outs of having your kids share their space, whether by choice or necessity.

 Some kind of Wonderful